 Our curriculum follows the programmes of the International Baccalaureate Organization.
 Therefore, the great majority (90% or more) of our Grade 12 students graduate from BIS with an IB Diploma.
 This leaving certificate is highly-regarded as the programme fosters well-rounded, mature graduates who have acclaimed critical thinking skills, are exceptionally prepared for university-level coursework and demonstrate academic persistence.
-They are more likely to finish their studies and achieve higher grades.
-Recent BIS graduates are in American Ivy League universities as well as in Europe's most respected universities.
+Research shows that they are more likely to finish their studies and achieve higher grades.
+Recent BIS graduates are in American Ivy League universities as well as in Europe's most respected universities, including those in Germany.

 Alternative to the IB Diploma is the completion of IB Certificates.
 Students choosing this path have greater flexibility regarding the combination of subject courses and the levels at which they study.
 IB subject courses contribute towards “Tariff Points” for placement in some UK colleges and universities and may be given equivalency to ‘Advanced Placement (AP)’ courses in USA.